 This tutorial on variable elimination for exact and approximate inference is an introduction to the basic concepts of variable elimination, message passing and their links with variational methods.
 It introduces these fields to statisticians confronted with inference in graphical models.
-The main message is that exact inference should not be systematically considered as out of reach.
-Before looking for an efficient approximate method, a wise advice would be to know the treewidth of the graphical model.
-In practice this question is not easy to answer exactly but several implementations of the presented algorithms exist and provide an upper bound of the treewidth together with the associated variable elimination order (minimum degree, minimum fill-in, maximum cardinality search, ...).
+The main message is that exact inference should not be systematically ruled out.
+Before looking for an efficient approximate method, a wise advice would be to try to evaluate the treewidth of the graphical model.
+In practice, this question is not easy to answer.
+Nevertheless several algorithms exist that provide an upper bound of the treewidth together with the associated variable elimination order (minimum degree, minimum fill-in, maximum cardinality search, ...).
 Even if it is not optimal, this ordering can be used to perform exact inference if the bound is small enough.